rodazuero/OptimalTaxation/TheoreticalMoments/Readme.txt

 Passed to StandardizedExcessDemands.
 Here is the weird thing.
 It is passed to ExcessDemandFunctions

 #There is a problem with delta and gamma passing them.
+Problem solved.

 #In tesla: in addition to modifying everything as in the normal one, it use necessary to change DistanceNonVectorized.

+#Need to fix the problem that NaN are spitted out when 0 informality.
+Esto es en Momentos3.csv.

+#Running code:
+g++ mainTesla.cpp -std=gnu++0x -I/usr/include/c++/3.4.6/backward/  -I/usr/lib64/R/library/BH/include/  -I/home/razu/install/include/ -I/usr/lib64/R/library/RcppArmadillo/include/ -I/home/razu/boost_1_61_0/ -L/home/razu/install/lib/ -lnlopt   -fopenmp -Wall   -lgsl -lgslcblas  -o main

+nohup ./main > nohupNLOPT.out&